darena-solutions/bluebuttonpro-public/docs/source/synapse.rst

 person to an organization.
 The FHIR server id and patient id have the same values.
 This is an important thing to understand.
-The FHIR server id and patient id when sending between an organization and linked person, regardless of who is the sender and who is the receiver, must always be the values that were used during the :doc:`organization invite process <organization-invite>`, and always reflects the ids belonging to the organization.
+The FHIR server id and patient id when sending between an organization and linked person, regardless of who is the sender and who is the receiver, must always be the values that were used during the :doc:`organization invite process <invite>`, and always reflects the ids belonging to the organization.
 This should not be confused with a :ref:`PFR <definitions-pfr>` id and the patient id in that :ref:`PFR <definitions-pfr>`.

 .. _synapse-downloading-an-eob-bundle-from-cms: